jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab3_POST.md

 # Prisma Cloud API Tutorial - POST Requests

+# IN DRAFT - NEEDS TO BE REFACTORED

 Building on Lab 2, we will now push or POST some data to Prisma Cloud.

 ## Objectives: